tarwn/lessthandot-hugo/blogs/content/posts/2013-03-05-use-the-sp_describe_undeclared_parameters-stored-procedure.md

 _Msg 137, Level 15, State 2, Line 3

-Must declare the scalar variable “@name”._
+Must declare the scalar variable "@name"._

 Here is how to quickly test that as well, take the code from above and grab everything except for this part ,@id = 1,@name = 'sysobjects'